hus0/sandbox/proposals/README.md

 The RT cosmo application is controlled by the ```rlx3-starter``` as depicted in the figure below.
 The difference is that the ```daemonize``` package is not used anymore and the RLX3 starter service unit doesn't have Type=```forking``` (only my assumption).

+As far as I know, this proposal is the same as the one in the [Kanbanize story](#TODO:).

 ![RT cosmo proposal #1 - components](1_rtcosmo_app_mng_component_proposal1.png)

 This solution ends up with the following processes on the system.